t3nsor/us-immigration-faq/TN.md

 The reader of this FAQ may wish to read a [well-known thread](https://forums.immigration.com/threads/i-am-no-longer-curious-i-am-appppprrrroooooveeedd.141272/#post-1041766) which discusses the experience of pursuing a green card while in TN status.
 (However, while curiousGeorge suggests that applying for a TN "with a **new** company once you've filed an I-140" will cause problems, there does not seem to be any evidence that this is particularly problematic.
 Indeed, switching companies should *reduce* the suspicion of immigrant intent, since the new company would need to file a new I-140.)

+## Does the work visa ban of June 22, 2020 apply to TN visas?
+No. The proclamation [49] only applies to [H-1B](H-1B.md), H-2B, J-1, and [L-1](L-1.md) visas.
+TN processing is not affected by the proclamation.
+In addition, any person who is already inside the US with TN status can still apply for a Change of Status to H-1B despite the proclamation.

 ## References
 [1] INA 214(e)(2) ([8 USC §1184(e)(2)](https://www.law.cornell.edu/uscode/text/8/1184#e_2))
 [2] [NAFTA Appendix 1603.D.1](https://www.nafta-sec-alena.org/Home/Texts-of-the-Agreement/North-American-Free-Trade-Agreement?mvid=1&secid=8fd98e3e-4495-43a8-ba47-4a6955d6b5db#Ap1603.D.1)